 Leaky gut is involved in all autoimmune conditions, not just Hashimoto’s thyroiditis.
 Eating a compromised unhealthy diet, exposure to toxins, food sensitivities, chronic stress, and gut dysbiosis may lead to leaky gut.

 Leaky gut happens when the gap junctions between the cells in your intestinal wall become too wide and allow large particles, such as toxins and undigested food molecules to enter your bloodstream.
 Your immune system mistakes these molecules for foreign invaders and creates antibodies to fight them off.
 This immune response and your body’s way of attacking itself leads to chronic inflammation and autoimmunity.
-To learn more about leaky gut syndrome and how to repair it, read this article.

 Chronic Stress and Poor Sleep

 Research has found that stress is one of the main causes of thyroid problems.
 The increase of the stress hormone, cortisol may interfere with the healthy production of thyroid hormone and may lead to thyroid issues (11).

 Poor sleep is incredibly stressful on your body.
 It may also lead to a more stressful day and an overall unhealthy life.
 The lack of sleep also prevents your body to rest and repair its cells, and as a result, may also contribute to thyroid issues.
 Hence, reducing stress and sleeping plenty is crucial for your thyroid and overall health.

 Testing For Hashimoto’s Thyroiditis

 If you suspect that you have Hashimoto’s thyroiditis, it’s very important to get tested so you can start an appropriate treatment regimen.
 Many conventional doctors only check your thyroid-stimulating hormone (TSH) levels.
 It’s their go-to test for thyroid function.